LambdaSchool/Sprint-Challenge--Web-Tools-And-Frameworks/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.
 Remember to record your answers in _ANSWERS.md_

 1. How would you teach the basic ideas behind preprocessing to a friend?
 Please don't copy and paste an answer here, use your own thoughts.
+  Preprocesing is essentially gathering a group of LESS files that contain website styling in them and having the preprocessor compile/form one large computer readable document.
+Make easier for person to organize style code, but export a format that the computer can read.

-2. What is the yarn command to globally install LESS?
+2. What is the yarn command to globally install LESS? yarn global add less
-3. What is the most useful mixin you have used this week?
+3. What is the most useful mixin you have used this week? border-radius
-4. What are the names of the 5 breakpoints used in bootstrap?
+4. What are the names of the 5 breakpoints used in bootstrap? xs Extra Small sm Small Devices md Medium lg Large xl Extra Large
-5. What is the utility class name that turns an element into a flexbox?
+5. What is the utility class name that turns an element into a flexbox? d-flex

 ## Lets get started on the project
 For this sprint challenge you will be building a web page from scratch for a space themed magazine called SpaceWalker.